asapii/iphistory_collector/README.md

  Download and execute iphistory_collector.exe with Administrator privilege.
  Automatically created output folder and csv.
  If you need more information, look at lwtnetlog.txt in output folder.
+ The tool analyzes wmi log file, but the file will be refreshed when shutdown or reboot.
+##